nikhilbontha/daily_shop/README.md

 2. Connect Compass to your Atlas cluster (use the connection string from Atlas, URL-encode the password) and import the JSON files or use `mongorestore` to push the dump to Atlas.

+## Admin panel

+Note: The admin user interface and separate admin server have been removed from this repository.

+If you were using the previous admin server (run via `admin.js`), those files and routes are no longer present.
+Any references to the admin UI in code or documentation have been removed or replaced with safe placeholders.
+If you need to restore an admin interface in the future, consider adding a dedicated admin service or a protected admin area in the main app and update these docs accordingly.

 ### After migration

 1. Update your deployed application's environment variable `MONGO_URI` to the Atlas connection string (do NOT commit it in code).